While the body cooled, police worked.

 A listening ear, a bottle of water and silent accompaniment are some of the benefits she offers.
 She gives guidance on funeral homes, wills and death certificates.
 What she never knows is how the first 100 seconds in a home will go.

-Hysterics, apathy or deceit may await; rage, depression and grief are create a cocktail of human emotion.
+Hysterics, apathy or deceit may await; rage, depression and grief create a cocktail of human emotion.
 On the fly, she has to know how to handle each situation.
 Her job is to climb the porch, open the door and walk into a house full of strangers.

 We had a chance to talk to her after she entered a dead man's home.
 A synopsis of the debrief is being shared by permission.